watertap-org/watertap/docs/technical_reference/ui/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have created a flowsheet interface, as described in :ref:`ui-create-interface`, you need to use it in the UI backend.

+.. todo: Implement this on backend, then return and document here.